openhwgroup/programs/Project-Descriptions-and-Plans/CV32E4_TBD/Project_Concept_for_CV32E4_TBD_Nov-27_2023.md

 ### Potential future design enhancements
 * remove deprecated features
-* Add Zce extension for further code-size reduction (not required for Multicore cluster).
+* Add Zce extension for further code-size reduction.
 * Add bus attributes support.
-* move bitmanip, SIMD and complex number subsets of XPULP, RVB and RVP to a CV-X-IF compliant co-processor IP
+* move bitmanip, SIMD and complex number subsets of XPULP, RVB/RVK and RVP to a CV-X-IF compliant co-processor IP
   * pros : this will make these features available to other processors, and would simplify verification work.
   * cons : a performance loss is expected on instructions that use register pairs.

 ## Who would make use of OpenHW output
-Companies needing more performances, less energy consumption or smaller code size for real-time control and/or DSP applications.
+Companies needing performant, energy-efficient (deeply) embedded real-time control and/or DSP applications with code size constrains.

 ## Initial Estimate of Timeline
 At Project Concept:
-* Preliminary RTL code drop expected in 2024 Q1
+* Preliminary RTL code drop expected in 2024-Q1
-* RTL feature-complete expected in end of 2024 Q4
+* RTL feature-complete expected in end of 2024-Q4 / 2025-Q1
-* RTL freeze and verification completed expected in 2025 Q4
+* RTL freeze and verification completed expected end of 2025-Q4

 ## Explanation of why OpenHW should do this project
 This proposal is a continuation of CV32E40P project.